|Type:||Primarily salt water tidal river, fed by a freshwater stream. Flatwater, with a brisk current near low tide.|

 After you pass the Sea Street Bridge, the river widens considerably.
 Cottages line the east bank, and varying seas of marsh island fill the inland area.
 You may see large flocks of cormorants and loons around here.
 Branch Creek will be coming up fairly soon, allowing safe passage past the North/South river mouth.

 The South and North rivers join to empty into the sea.
-This mouth should be avoided at all costs.
+This mouth should be avoided at all costs unless you are a seasoned paddler with rescue skills.
 Currents are unpredictable, and whirlpools can easily capsize small craft with the current dragging the swimmer out to sea.
 Fortunately, there is a convenient and very interesting shortcut past the mouth.

 Branch creek leads from the South River behind Trouant's Island and allows easy portage over Macomber's Ridge - a gravel road.
 If you hit this area at a sufficiently high tide, you can paddle right across the road.
 The photo to the left, taken from a kayak, shows the road at high tide.
 The tributaries on the other side of the road will take you to Macomber's Creek, which will in turn dump you into the North River.